classicalwow/Z.E.TBC_AllInOne_FightClasses/README.md

 -	Z.E.
 Shadow Priest
 -	Z.E.
 Combat Rogue

+This file only works with the English client of the game.
 Those fight classes are meant for leveling/grinding purpose (1-70).
 I do not recommend you use them for dungeons/raids or PvP.
 They are designed around smooth grinding, prioritizing combat uptime over high DPS.
 Please read their description carefully before using them.
 This AIO is free to use and share, although I have set up a Paypal donation link in case you are happy with my work and want to encourage me via a donation.

 [Paypal link](https://www.paypal.com/paypalme2/zerowrobot?locale.x=fr_FR)